 - 3. For the avoidance of doubt, certain parts of the scheduling and dispatch process are not covered in the scope of this report.
-Please refer to the "Scheduling and Dispatch process Assurance Engagement approach for the 12-month period ended 31 December 2021" ("The Supplement") that is appended to this report.
-The Supplement includes further information in relation to the Assurance Engagement, including the approach and items excluded from the scope of our assessment, materiality, detailed work undertaken per Pillar as well as Appendix A Risk and Response and Appendix B Glossary of terms. - 4.
+Please refer to the "Scheduling and Dispatch process Assurance Engagement approach for the 12-month period ended 31 December 2022" ("The Supplement") that is appended to this report.
+The Supplement includes further information in relation to the Assurance Engagement, including the approach and items excluded from the scope of our assurance engagement, materiality, detailed work undertaken per Pillar as well as Appendix A Risk and Response and Appendix B Glossary of terms. - 4.
 The Supplement provides a detailed description of the approach we have adopted to the assurance engagement.
 In particular, it describes those aspects of the specified elements of the scheduling and dispatch process that we have tested and those which are outside the scope of this assurance engagement.
-This report should be read in conjunction with the Supplement. - 5.
-We have completed our work in accordance with the Letter of Engagement, agreed between ourselves and the Transmission System Operators on 14 January 2022. - 6.
+This report should be read in conjunction with The Supplement. - 5.
+We have completed our work in accordance with the Letter of Engagement, agreed between ourselves and the Transmission System Operators on 13 April 2023. - 6.
 The Letter of Engagement includes a clause limiting the total liability of PricewaterhouseCoopers to the Transmission System Operators, to a maximum of 3 times fees (excluding VAT) or €300,000, whichever is greater. - 7.
 We have relied on our own knowledge and skills in interpreting The Requirements.
-We are not legal advisors and have not taken independent legal advice and shall therefore have no responsibility to The Transmission System Operators were a court to interpret or construe The Requirements in a different way from us. - 8.
+We are not legal advisors and have not taken independent legal advice and shall therefore have no responsibility to the Transmission System Operators were a court to interpret or construe The Requirements in a different way from us. - 8.
 Unless the context otherwise requires, words and expressions defined in The Requirements have the same meanings in this report as in the Requirements.
 The versions relevant to our opinion are: - a.
 EirGrid Transmission System Operator Licence, 10 March 2017 - b.
-SONI's Licence to Participate in the Transmission of Electricity, 28 February 2019 - c.
-EirGrid Grid Code Version 9, 21 December 2020 and Version 10, 15 December 2021 - d.
+SONI's Licence to Participate in the Transmission of Electricity, 28 February 2019, 26 January 2022, 18 November 2022 - c.
+EirGrid Grid Code Version 10, 15 December 2021, Version 11, 14 October 2022 - d.
 SONI Grid Code 8 October 2020 - e.
-Trading and Settlement Code Part B Versions 23, 24, 25 and Mod\09\19
+Trading and Settlement Code Part B Versions 25, 26 and 27

-Respective responsibilities of The Transmission System Operators and the Scheduling and Dispatch Auditor
+Respective responsibilities of the Transmission System Operators and the Scheduling and Dispatch Auditor